 Adobe XD – Adobe’s apps are intended for desktop use as installed native applications for Windows and Mac.
 Although they’re connected through Creative Cloud to facilitate collaboration and other cross-platform capabilities, strictly speaking, Adobe XD is still a localized piece of code on your machine even though CC allows you to co-edit, comment live, and so on.

 Now that we’ve finished pitting the three design tools against each other on various points, let’s look at what they’re actually capable of.
 This is where the rubber meets the road.

-Mockitt was launched less than a year ago, in December 2020, and is already one of the fastest-growing UI/UX design and prototyping tools on the market.
+Mockitt was launched in December 2020, and is already one of the fastest-growing UI/UX design and prototyping tools on the market.
 In a statement at the launch announcement, Wondershare CEO Tobee Wu said: “Wondershare always focuses on delivering real value.
 Our objective here was to create an easier design process so work can be done faster without compromising quality or creativity.
 I’m proud to see this software helping professionals express their ideas more vividly.”

 And Mockitt has stayed true to its course ever since, focusing on de-cluttering the design process and making it accessible to everyone.
 The core objectives of the platform are to provide an intuitive tool where design and prototyping work can be done quickly, effortlessly, and without having to compromise on the quality of work of the creativity that the platform allows.

 Originally launched as a prototyping tool with the Sketch import function and support for an array of design file formats, Mockitt quickly added several features to its toolbelt.
 Recent additions have been the Design Tool and the Flowchart utility.
 Soon to come are the Design Systems function and the Mind-mapping tool, both of which will complement the robust features the tool already possesses.